 If possible, you should bring your cat with you in the cabin as your carry-on rather than having him stay in cargo.
 Keep him with you so he feels safe.
 If you’re bringing him into the cabin, you will need to purchase a soft travel case that can be stored beneath the seat in front of you.

 However, if you are traveling with more than one cat, or if your cat cannot fit under a seat, they will need to be placed in cargo.
 Cargo crate requirements will be listed on your airline’s website.
 Sadly, the cargo area is often cold and loud, which can be very stressful for your beloved pet.
 Read on to learn how to minimize discomfort.

-If your cat gets motion sickness in the car, or if he is going to be going in cargo, or if you just want the on board experience to be as pleasant as possible, talk to your vet about possible medications.
+If your cat gets motion sickness in the car, if he is going to be in cargo, or if you just want the on board experience to be as pleasant as possible, talk to your vet about possible medications.
 There are kitty versions of motion sickness medications and kitty tranquilizers.
-It is a good idea to ask for a dose to try before the flight.
-Rarely, cats have unexpected reactions to medication, and it’s best to find out before your big adventure.
+Consult your vet on the options that are available to you.
 Also be sure to ask for enough medication for the return trip!

 Even our neighbor to the south, Mexico, has forms and requirements for cat entry, so don’t take a spontaneous drive to Tijuana!

 And finally, what hoops do you need to jump through to bring your cat back into the US?
 Almost none!
 As of this writing, the US has no entry requirements for cats, but most states require rabies vaccinations.
 Other than that, you will need to notify the airline, pay the plane ticket for your cat, and show up!
 Your cat will be so happy to come home.

 Lastly, a helpful website with relevant links and useful information is the CDC website related to traveling with pets.
 Good luck and happy travels!